 Why Some Yoga Poses Are Preferred Over Other

-A good yoga session intelligently comprises poses to provide a complete body workout.
+If we talk about the best yoga poses for fibromyalgia, a good yoga session, which intelligently comprises poses to provide a complete body workout.
 Generally, it may start with standing postures viz. mountain pose, forward fold, downward facing dog pose; seating postures viz. diamond pose, child pose or some all four ( engaging both arms and legs) viz. cat and cow pose, plank pose.

 Then it is well-rounded by some “breath n relax” poses such as Savasana or meditation and pranayama.

 People with fibromyalgia often have chronic tension in the upper back, shoulders, and neck —places where 10 of the 18 tender points are located.
 These three areas can easily be targeted with a few simple yoga poses.